 So, whether you prefer to be glued to the sofa to watch 100 hours of televised footage, or simply want to be inspired for your next vacation, we've got you covered with tips and tricks to make the event memorable.

-Read on for our five highlights from the Tour de France route, stage-by-stage, and find out why they’re always worth a visit, not only this summer.
+Read on for our five highlights from the Tour de France route, stage-by-stage, and find out why they’re worth a visit all year round.

 The towering peaks, winding roads and spectacular vistas of the French Alps are a marvel at any time of the year.
 In winter, they are home to some of the most famous and exclusive ski resorts in the world.
 In summer, they offer excellent hiking, mountain biking, as well as quaint villages and serene alpine lakes.
 During the Tour de France, they are the place where iconic scenes play out, legendary mountain stages are decided and champions are crowned.
 Be sure to get there early for a good spot!